 Because a W-9 contains your tax ID number and other identifying information, you want to ensure it doesn’t get into the wrong hands.
 If you mail the W-9, don’t make any notes on the outside of the envelope, and consider putting a blank piece of paper around the form so that no one can see anything through the envelope.

-Beyond those essentials, don’t provide a W-9 to individuals, companies, or financial institutions that you don’t know.
+Beyond those essentials, don’t provide a W-9 to individuals, companies, or financial institutions you don’t know.
 If someone requests a W-9, ask why they want it, and if you’re still unsure, consult with a tax professional to decide what you should do.

 19. What Happens After You Provide a W-9 to the Bank?